Skip to Main Content

 Mechanical Engineering is the broadest of the engineering disciplines and offers the greatest range of opportunities.
 Mechanical Engineers play a significant role in the design and manufacturing of all of the products and systems essential to everyday modern life, from your home appliances, bikes, recreational equipment and automobiles, to satellites, wheelchairs, airplanes, robots, industrial equipment and environmental control systems.
 They are the designers and builders of the mechanical, thermal and fluid-flow related aspects of all such systems, including computer and feedback control of complex systems.
 In fact, mechanical engineers play a role in designing and manufacturing most of the things that people use.
 Look around you and you'll see their contributions everywhere.

-The primary research areas in the Department of Mechanical Engineering include: Biomechanics, Composite Materials, Controls, Design, Energy Systems, Ergonomics and Safety, Fluid Mechanics, Heat Transfer, Manufacturing, Microsystems and Nanosytems, Robotics, Solid Mechanics, and Thermodynamics.
+The primary research areas in the Department of Mechanical Engineering include: Aerospace, Biomechanics, Composite Materials, Controls, Design, Energy Systems, Ergonomics and Safety, Fluid Mechanics, Heat Transfer, Manufacturing, Microsystems and Nanosystems, Robotics, Solid Mechanics, Systems Engineering, and Thermodynamics.

 Mechanical Engineering at the University of Utah is not your everyday classroom experience, as it combines advanced technical knowledge with hands-on practical and professional experience.
 By senior year, ME students have the skills to design and manufacture an actual device or product, such as an electric skateboard, a robotic hand, or a solar car.
 ME undergraduates also have opportunities to work closely with the internationally renowned faculty on creative and critical research projects.
 The broad-based ME undergraduate program at the University of Utah empowers students to succeed in a wide variety of challenging, interesting and rewarding careers with the potential to significantly contribute to the challenges faced by today's society.